Service Dogs are trained for children

 or needed items, pulling wheelchairs, and assisting with balance.

-note that we are currently only placing dogs in our home state
+note that we are currently only placing dogs in our service area, which covers metro-Atlanta, north Georgia, and southern Tennessee.

 children and adults through performing service dog skills.